How Feds Decide On Remdesivir Shipments To States Remains Mysterious

 Loading...

-"We then very suddenly heard that we were getting none on the next supply," said Dr. Cameron Wolfe, an infectious disease physician at Duke University Medical Center, adding that other hospitals in the state were equally shocked.
+"We then very suddenly heard that we were getting none on the next supply," said Cameron Wolfe, an infectious disease physician at Duke University Medical Center, adding that other hospitals in the state were equally shocked.
 "We all had supplies that we could see were being used and would basically run out around the same time."

-Things appeared to have gotten better since the early days of remdesivir distribution in May, when hospitals seemingly got their remdesivir allocation at random.
-But doctors around the country say they still don't fully understand HHS's system for distributing the drug.
+Things appeared to have gotten better since the early days of remdesivir distribution in May when hospitals seemingly got their remdesivir allocation at random.
+But doctors around the country say they still don't fully understand HHS' system for distributing the drug.

 NPR attempted to dig into federal data to understand how the government was making its decisions about remdesivir, but only a few of the data points used in the allocation process are public.
-Still, NPR has learned that some states, like North Carolina, appear to have at times been allocated insufficient amounts of remdesivir while others were offered more than they needed.
+Still, NPR has learned that some states, such as North Carolina, appear to have at times been allocated insufficient amounts of remdesivir, while others were offered more than they needed.

 Loading...